Friday, March 25, 1977

 Monday, April 25, 1977

 On my way home from school, I walked to Sander’s place.
 He showed me the 18 stitches he had on his chest.
-He said he felt fine and he would be going back to the doctor in a few days to get the stitches out.
+He said he felt fine and would be going back to the doctor in a few days to have the stitches removed.

 When I got back to Nick’s place, I found a letter from Mom.
 She still asks me to tell Sander to write her.
-I wrote back to tell her I don’t see him much.
-That is unless he wants money.
-I don’t have much so I can only “lend” him $3.00-$5.00 at a time.
+I wrote back to tell her I don’t see much of him.
+That is, unless he wants money.
+I don’t have much, so I can only “lend” him $3.00 to $5.00 at a time.
 I go back to his place to see if he can pay it back, but he always tells me he doesn’t have it.
 I don’t know why I bother asking for it.

 Sunday, May 1, 1977

-When it was time for dinner I was downstairs in my room.
-No one called to let me know it was time to eat.
+This evening, when I was in my room downstairs, no one called to let me know it was time to eat.
 I knew it had to be dinnertime, so I came upstairs.
 Everyone had already eaten, even Nick.
 I asked him why no one had called me.
 He just shrugged his shoulders and said, “I don’t know, I didn’t think you wanted any.”
 I wished there was a place I could call home.
 A place where someone wants me around.

 Leave a Reply